Skip to main content

 Visitor Facilities And Travel

-Access to the park requires effort, with trailheads reached via forest roads from the village of Hessdalen and other approach routes.
+Access to the park requires effort, with trailheads reached via roads from the municipality of Selbu and other approach routes.
 Marked trails exist in some sections, particularly the main route through Roltdalen valley, but extensive areas lack maintained paths.
 Backcountry travel demands navigation skills and self-sufficiency, with terrain varying from forest hiking to alpine scrambling.
 The hiking season generally runs from July through September at higher elevations, with forest trails accessible from June through October.
 Several unstaffed self-service cabins provide shelter, though most backcountry camping occurs in tents.
 Wildlife viewing opportunities include possible sightings of large mammals and forest birds, though these require patience and quiet movement.
 Winter access is possible for experienced ski tourers, with the forested terrain offering different experiences than more alpine-focused parks.
 The park sees modest visitor numbers, providing solitude for those seeking quieter mountain experiences.

 Conservation And Sustainability